dennisreimann/uiengine/packages/uiengine-core/docs/getting-started.md

 ## ⚙️ How to configure the project?

-TODO: Add short description linking to the [config.md](config details).
+TODO: Add short description linking to the [config details](./config.md).

 ## ➕ How to create a component?